SEND Policy 2024.docx

 Partnership with Parents/ Carers

-Roselyn House School and The RHISE Service firmly believes in developing a strong partnership with parents/carers and that this will enable our students with SEND to achieve their potential.
+Roselyn House School firmly believes in developing a strong partnership with parents/carers and that this will enable our students with SEND to achieve their potential.
 The school recognises that parents/ carers have a unique overview of the student’s needs and how best to support them, and that this gives them a key role in the partnership.

 ‘Effective parent participation can lead to a better fit between families’ needs and the services provided, higher satisfaction with services, reduced costs (as long-term benefits emerge), better value for money and better relationships between those providing services and those using them.
 Local authorities and parents should work together to establish the aims of parent participation, to mark progress and build trust.
 To enable effective parental participation, local authorities should consider in particular the timing of events and meetings – for example, organising them during the school day while children are at school and ensuring that parents have enough notice to allow them to organise childcare.’